DAGF1712/Data_analyst_portfolio/Fifa 20 Analysis project/README.md

 ![Top 10 nationalities by overall average](https://github.com/DAGF1712/Data_analyst_portfolio/assets/55629047/3c5a94d4-4e68-4e21-8e99-3db5548b68ca)

 4- Top 10 nationalities by average overall fixed: I made other sheet to change the results of the previous one, in this case I made a pivot table to show only the top 10 countries by the average overall of the players that had more than the average number of players by country.
-This gave me the results that I was expecting (kinda, some suprises got there)
+This gave me the results that I was expecting (kinda, some surprises got there)

 ![Top 10 nationalities by overall average with more than the average count of players](https://github.com/DAGF1712/Data_analyst_portfolio/assets/55629047/bf4fab98-23a0-4c2a-8d94-705427058e44)